mongodb/snooty/README.md

 If `GATSBY_PREFIX` is not set, a prefix will automatically be generated in the form of `/SITE/USER/BRANCH`.

 #### `.env.development`
-Running Snooty's `develop` stage uses the `development` environment.
+Snooty's `develop` stage uses the `development` environment.
 Your `.env.development` file should be as follows:
 ```
 NAMESPACE=<DB>/<COLLECTION>
 GATSBY_STITCH_ID=<STITCH_ID>